aaronpk/draft-hanson-cookie-response-mode/draft-hanson-oauth-cookie-response-mode.md

 `WWW-Authenticate` response header field.

-If the resource server includes the HTTP `WWW-Authenticate` response header field, it SHOULD use the auth-scheme value `Cookie`.
+If the resource server includes the HTTP `WWW-Authenticate` response header field, it SHOULD use the auth-scheme value `Cookie` as defined by {{I-D.broyer-http-cookie-auth}}.

 For example: